Frequently Asked Questions about Brain Donor

-The PINK Concussions #PINKBrainPledge is the first initative to recruit women to be a part of this very important research.
+The PINK Concussions #PINKBrainPledge is the first initative to recruit female veterans - as well as active-duty and civilian women - to enroll in TBI and PTSD research.

 When did the #PINKBrainPledge start?

-On December 18, 2017, the National PTSD Brain Bank announced they will be partnering with PINK Concussions to actively recruit women over the age of 18 to pledge to donate their brains to participate in research about TBI and/or PTSD.
+In December 2017, the National PTSD Brain Bank announced they will be partnering with PINK Concussions to actively recruit women over the age of 18 to pledge to donate their brains to participate in research about TBI and/or PTSD.

 What if I am already an organ donor?